 NOT VERY TOURISTY

 Only 2–3 ships come here per week and it was Princess Cruises’ first time.
 Everyone seemed to be looking forward to this port the most (including me) since it was a first for many.
 Besides, it’s Central America and Honduras just sounds so mysterious.
 Doesn’t it?

 Just a couple days ago the U.S. Department of State officially canceled the travel alert for Honduras, which was still in effect when we were there, but we never felt unsafe.
 But then again, we weren’t on the mainland.

 We arrived at 8:30 a.m.
 (1 hour time change).
 I opened my curtains and was amazed at the lush green scenery.
 It was pouring out and our guide later said that this wasn’t even rain.
 When it really rains in Honduras, which it usually does between November and February, you can’t see three feet in front of you.
 I believe her.
 Supposedly, two-thirds of Roatan’s 105 inches of annual rain falls between October and January.

 Roatan has a brand-new port (a little over a year old).
-We docked for a couple hours then the boat had to push back and moor about a half mile out to make room for another ship (Carnival Valor).
+We docked for a couple of hours then the boat had to push back and moor about a half-mile out to make room for another ship (Carnival Valor).
 The port became packed with passengers, as all the tours left at the same time.
 It was a little difficult to find our guide since there were so many people—it would’ve been helpful if they had larger signs and hoisted them higher in the air.
-The only highlight of the madness was some locals dressed in traditional costume, playing music and looking (not aggressively) for tips.
+The only highlight of the madness was some locals dressed in traditional costumes, playing music and looking (not aggressively) for tips.

 WHAT TO BRING